 - Wellesley College student researchers in Psychology (times vary)

 - Wellesley College students in Education practica (one morning per week)

 - Wellesley College independent study students (one to five mornings per week)

-- Wellesley College Student Teachers (one or more morning per week, 4 hours per week)
+- Wellesley College Student Teachers (one or more days, 4 hours per week)

 - Wellesley College Wintersession Lead Interns (twenty-six hours per week)

 - Wellesley College Wintersession Interns (12 or more hours per week)